-- a user guide which contains basic information you will need to understand, use and manage OS Terrain 50; and - a technical specification which contains detailed technical information about the data formats.
+- a user guide, which contains basic information you will need to understand, use and manage OS Terrain[®] 5; and - a technical specification, which contains detailed technical information about the data formats.

-Annexe A in the user guide contains a product and service performance report form for you to submit any comments on OS Terrain 50.
-You may also email us at opendata@ordnancesurvey.co.uk/
+We endeavour to provide the best customer experience and we value your feedback.
+Annexe A in the user guide contains a product and service performance report form for you to submit any comments on OS Terrain 5.
+You may also email us at customerservices@ordnancesurvey.co.uk.